LukeSmithxyz/based.cooking/src/chicken-tomato-spinach-curry.md

 # Chicken, Tomato and Spinach Curry

 This dish is a very simple and tasty curry that can be made with minimal ingredients, but pairs amazingly with anything else one may want in a curry (i.e. ginger, lemongrass).
 Note: You may also need a blender / food processor.

+- ⏲ Prep time: 15 min
+- 🍳 Cook time: 30 min
+- 🍽 Servings: 4

 ## Ingredients